 - tricuspid valve - located between the right atrium and the right ventricle

 - pulmonary (or pulmonic) valve - located between the right ventricle and the pulmonary artery

 - mitral valve - located between the left atrium and the left ventricle

 - aortic valve - located between the left ventricle and the aorta

 These valves have tissue flaps that open and close with each heartbeat.
 The flaps make sure blood flows in the right direction through your heart's four chambers and to the rest of your body.

 When heart valves become damaged or diseased, they may not function properly.
 When one or more valves becomes stenotic (hardened), the heart muscle must work harder to pump the blood through the valve.
 Some reasons why heart valves become stenotic include infection and aging.
 If one or more valves become insufficient (leaky), blood leaks backwards which means that less blood is pumped in the proper direction.
 The physician may decide that the diseased valve(s) needs to be surgically repaired or replaced.

-Newer, minimally-invasive techniques have been developed to replace or repair heart valves.
+Newer, minimally-invasive techniques have been developed to replace or repair heart valves such as TAVR (transaortic valve replacement).
 These procedures, in which the incision is much smaller, often mean less pain and shorter hospital stays.
 Valvuloplasty is another method that may be used to treat valve stenosis in some cases.The diseased valve may be repaired using a ring to support a person’s own valve, or the entire valve may be removed and replaced by an artificial valve.
 Artificial valves may be mechanical or tissue.